 - By becoming a Mo'bro or a Mo'sista, by registering on Movember official website.

-- For those who have a mustache, the principle of Movember is to shave your mustache completely at the launch of Movember, then let it grow naturally throughout the month, without a beard.
-The goal is to appear, to open the dialogue and raise funds.
+- For those who have a mustache, the principle of Movember is to shave their mustache completely when launching Movember; then, to let it grow naturally throughout the month, beardless.
+The goal is thus to be displayed, to open the dialogue and to raise funds.

-- For those who do not wish to shave their mustache and let it grow, or simply who cannot, other actions await you: travel 60 km throughout the month of November, in honor of the 60 men who commit suicide every hour in the world.
-Small races are organized throughout France.
+- For those who do not wish to shave their mustache and let it grow, or who simply cannot; other actions await you!
+Travel 60 km throughout the month of November, in honor of the 60 men who commit suicide every hour in the world.
+Small races are thus organized throughout France.

 - It is also possible to simply bring together a professional team and organize a Mo-ment!

 You have now understood, Movember gives the month of November the opportunity to speak.
 Talking and talking about men's mental health, prostate cancer and testicular cancer.
 In other words, make these diseases less taboo every year.
 The company then makes it a privileged place to prevent and take charge of one's health.